20 Different Types of Snakes in Louisiana

 The greatest places to look for one would be the roads during or after a lot of rain.

-The main food source for these nocturnal snakes is crayfish.
-Instead of squeezing their victim, they utilize their coils to support it as they consume it alive, usually tail-first.
+These nocturnal snakes’ main food source is crayfish.
+Instead of squeezing their victims, they utilize their coils to support them as they consume them alive, usually tail-first.

 They can eat hard-shelled crayfish because of their short, chisel-shaped teeth.